Build their confidence & resilience

 Click here to learn more about EMDR.

-In person & remote
+In-person & remote options

+Conveniently located in South Tampa - Just minutes from Palma Ceia, Hyde Park, Davis Island, & Westshore.
 Can’t make it into the office?
 No worries, we’ve got you covered with Teletherapy.

 Call or text